skerkour/kerkour.com/content/about.md

 * <a href="https://bloom.sh" target="_blank" rel="noopener">Bloom: an automation platform that work for you 24 / 7</a>.
 * This website
 where I share strong opinions
-and crazy ideas on minimalism, tech and everything in between.<br/>
+and crazy ideas on minimalism, hacking and everything in between.<br/>

 <!-- * You no longer trust tech monopolies with your data?
 Neither do I, this is why I built <a href="https://bloom.sh" target="_blank" rel="noopener"> -->